Robert-Mones/CarPi/README.md

 > Note: You will also need a microSD card for the Raspberry Pi.
 Buy whatever size and brand fits you.
 This was tested with a 16GB microSD card (8GB might work).
 A wall power supply is recommended for setup and testing, but is not required (the Amp2 has a built-in power supply that will work as long as everything is connected properly).

 The hardware setup is straightforward:
 1. Screw the standoffs onto the Amp2.
-(Place the male side of the standoffs through the Amp2 so the female side rests against the Raspberry Pi)
+Place the male side of the standoffs through the Amp2 so the female side rests against the Raspberry Pi.
 2. Plug the Amp2 into the GPIO header of the Raspberry Pi
 3. Connect one of the ribbon cables to each HDMI plug
 4. Connect the other ribbon cable to each USB plug